 - For chocolate chip banana muffins, top each banana muffin with mini chocolate chips before baking or fold a cup of mini chocolate chips or dark chocolate chunks into the batter.

 - For banana nut muffins, top each muffin with chopped nuts (like pecans or walnuts) or fold a cup of chopped walnuts into the batter.

 - 2 ripe bananas

 - 1/2 cup milk

 - 2 tablespoons vegetable oil

 - 1 teaspoon vanilla extract

-- Bake at 375 for 17-20 minutes, or until toothpick inserted in center comes out clean. remove from oven and enjoy!
+- Bake at 375 for 17-20 minutes or until a toothpick inserted in the center comes out clean.
+Remove the muffin pan from the oven and enjoy!

 Note: Due to unpredictable variables and ingredient substitution options, I do not offer nutritional information in my recipes.
 However, there are some great free websites that allow you to input a recipe with your chosen ingredients and calculate this information with the touch of a button.
 I use myfitnesspal.com for my personal use when I need this info.